This post is by Mark Faggiano, founder and CEO of TaxJar.

 While this comprehensive guide will walk you through many common scenarios, always remember that you should contact an accounting professional about your specific company and situation.

 Your state’s taxing authority (generally called the state’s “Department of Revenue”) can also answer general sales tax questions.
-Here’s a map with info on how to contact each state’s taxing authority.

 The 5 W’s of Sales Tax for Online Sellers